wwpa65/MechaCar_Statistical_Analysis/README.md

 - Any publicly available datasets for analysis.
 These data may need to clean up prior to the analysis.
 A numerical subset is needed for correlation analsis and multiple linear model and categorical data can be used for ANOVA.
 - If possible, new data collection will be ideal, however, it can be expensive.
 - New data with other variables controlled (i.e., for A/B analysis) is better suited.
+- A properly powered dataset (with sufficient effect size) is needed for the analysis.